Sudhindranath Dutta

 Sudhindranath Dutta (30 October 1901 – 25 June 1960) was an Indian poet, essayist, journalist and critic.
 Sudhindranath is one of the most notable poets after the Tagore-era in Bengali literature.

 Education

 Sudhindranath Dutt went to the Theosophical High School in Varanasi between 1914 and 1917, and later attended the Oriental Seminary in Kolkata.
-Later he graduated from the Scottish Church College.
+He later graduated from the Scottish Church College.
 He later studied law at the Law College (1922–1924), while also simultaneously preparing for his finals for an MA in English literature from the University of Calcutta.
 However, he did not complete a degree (MA or a law degree) in either subject.